erickarambulo/nintendo/documentation.md

 ![download](https://github.com/user-attachments/assets/890b3f6f-0ac1-4be7-9985-2b88ecf724fe)

 Platformer is the most popular genre due to the success of the Mario series, which features extensive platforming elements in most of its games.
 Role-playing games (RPGs) rank second in popularity, likely due to players enjoying the immersive experience of embodying a character and embarking on an in-game adventure.
 Sports came in third, which is somewhat surprising.
-However, this is likely due to the exceptionally high sales of Wii Sports and Wii Sports Resort, which significantly contributed to the overall success of the sports game genre.
+However, this is likely due to the exceptionally high sales of Wii Sports, Wii Sports Resort, and Wii Play which significantly contributed to the overall success of the sports game genre.

 - Analyze sales trends for different genres over time